14 Waterfalls in Tasmania to Chase on Your Next Adventure

 Silver Falls

-If you’re in Hobart and want to see a waterfall, lucky for you there’s several easily accessible options nearby.
-Silver Falls, on the Pipeline Track walk on Mount Wellington / kunanyi, is the perfect little detour – an easy walk from the trailhead, you’ll follow flat (but often muddy!) track shaded by ferns for just over 1km before you divert uphill to the waterfalls.
+If you’re in Hobart and want to see a waterfall, you’re lucky, as there are several easily accessible options nearby.
+Silver Falls, on the Pipeline Track walk on Mount Wellington / kunanyi, is the perfect little detour – an easy walk from the trailhead, you’ll follow a flat (but often muddy!) track shaded by ferns for just over 1km before you divert uphill to the waterfalls.

-A very easy and peaceful stroll, as a bonus the trailhead is located opposite the Fern Tree Hotel, so you can enjoy a cheeky pub lunch once you return.
+A very easy and peaceful stroll, and as a bonus, the trailhead begins opposite the Fern Tree Hotel, so you can enjoy a cheeky pub lunch once you return.

 Huon Road, Fern Tree